-Subject to the provisions of the indenture relating to the duties of the trustee in case an Event of Default shall occur and be continuing, the trustee will be under no obligation to exercise any of its rights or powers under the indenture at the request or direction of any of the registered holders of the Senior Notes, unless such registered holders of the Senior Notes shall have offered to the trustee reasonable indemnity.
-Subject to such provisions for the indemnification of the trustee, the registered holders of a majority in aggregate principal amount of the then outstanding Senior Notes will have the right to direct the time, method and place of conducting any proceeding for any remedy available to the trustee or exercising any trust or power conferred on the trustee with respect to such Senior Notes.
+Subject to the provisions of the indenture relating to the duties of the trustee in case an Event of Default shall occur and be continuing, the trustee will be under no obligation to exercise any of its rights or powers under the indenture at the request or direction of any of the registered holders of the

+2006 senior notes or 2009 senior notes, as the case may be, unless such registered holders of the 2006 senior notes or 2009 senior notes, as the case may be, shall have offered to the trustee reasonable indemnity.
+Subject to such provisions for the indemnification of the trustee, the registered holders of a majority in aggregate principal amount of the then outstanding 2006 senior notes or 2009 senior notes, as the case may be, will have the right to direct the time, method and place of conducting any proceeding for any remedy available to the trustee or exercising any trust or power conferred on the trustee with respect to such 2006 senior notes or 2009 senior notes, as the case may be.

-No registered holder of any Senior Note will have any right to institute any proceeding with respect to the indenture, or for the appointment of a receiver or a trustee, or for any other remedy thereunder, unless:
+No registered holder of any 2006 senior note or 2009 senior note, as the case may be, will have any right to institute any proceeding with respect to the indenture, or for the appointment of a receiver or a trustee, or for any other remedy thereunder, unless:

-- such registered holder has previously given to the trustee written notice of a continuing Event of Default with respect to the Senior Notes; - the registered holders of at least 25% in aggregate principal amount of the then outstanding Senior Notes have made written request, and such registered holder or registered holders have offered reasonable indemnity, to the trustee to institute such proceeding in respect to such Event of Default as trustee; and - the trustee has failed to institute such proceeding, and has not received from the registered holders of a majority in aggregate principal amount of the then outstanding Senior Notes a direction inconsistent with such request, within 60 days after such notice, request and offer.
-However, such limitations do not apply to any proceeding which is instituted by a registered holder of a Senior Note for the enforcement of payment of the principal of or interest on such Senior Note on or after the applicable due date specified in such Senior Note.
+- such registered holder has previously given to the trustee written notice of a continuing Event of Default with respect to the 2006 senior notes or 2009 senior notes, as the case may be; - the registered holders of at least 25% in aggregate principal amount of the then outstanding 2006 senior notes or 2009 senior notes, as the case may be, have made written request, and such registered holder or registered holders have offered reasonable indemnity, to the trustee to institute such proceeding in respect to such Event of Default as trustee; and - the trustee has failed to institute such proceeding, and has not received from the registered holders of a majority in aggregate principal amount of the then outstanding 2006 senior notes or 2009 senior notes, as the case may be, a direction inconsistent with such request, within 60 days after such notice, request and offer.
+However, such limitations do not apply to any proceeding which is instituted by a registered holder of a 2006 senior note or 2009 senior note, as the case may be, for the enforcement of payment of the principal of or interest on such 2006 senior note or 2009 senior note, as the case may be, on or after the applicable due date specified in such 2006 senior note or 2009 senior note, as the case may be.